nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 ### Special Characters

-Using the correct Unicode character is essential for a screen reader or braille display to be able to do its job.
+Using the correct Unicode characters is essential for a screen reader or braille display to be able to do its job.
 Even if characters are visually similar, they will be read or displayed wrong if the OCR assigns the wrong Unicode entities.

 A few examples of visually similar characters:
 * Greek letter γ and latin y.